MEGConformer: Conformer-Based MEG Decoder for Robust Speech and Phoneme Classification: Methods

 \subsection{Model}

 We use a single Conformer encoder adapted to MEG for both tracks (Speech Detection and Phoneme Classification).
-The network takes raw sensor time series (306 channels) preprocessed with the official pipeline (bad-channel interpolation, head-position correction, signal-space separation, notch, and band-pass filtering), where windowed signal segments are downsampled to \SI{250}{Hz}.
+The network takes raw sensor time series (306 channels) preprocessed with the official pipeline, where windowed signal segments are downsampled to \SI{250}{Hz}.
 For Speech, we use \SI{2.5}{s} windows (625 samples), and for the Phoneme Task, \SI{0.5}{s} windows (125 samples).
 A lightweight 1D convolutional projection adapts the 306 MEG channels to the Conformer input size (144), followed by a dropout of \(p{=}0.1\), a stack of Conformer blocks, and a linear classifier.

 Each Conformer block follows the standard macaron layout: feed-forward, multi-head self-attention, depthwise temporal convolution, and a second feed-forward, with residual connections.
 We keep the design compact with a hidden size of 144.
 For Speech, based on Conformer Small, we use 16 layers, 4 heads, a hidden layer dimension of FFNs of 576, and the layer's depthwise convolution layer with a kernel size of 31.
 For Phonemes, we created a custom-sized Conformer with 7 layers, 12 heads, FFN dimension of 2048, and a kernel size of 127, to better adapt the model to the smaller dataset.